frtu/lib-toolbox/kotlin/workflows/lib-durable-tool-execution/README.md

 ### 2.0.16

-* Adding LlmActivity
+* Adding `LlmActivity`
-* Adding BaseLlmWorkflowImpl that encapsulate an LLM executor `LlmActivityImpl` as an abstract Workflow.
+* Adding `BaseLlmWorkflowImpl` that encapsulate an LLM executor `LlmActivityImpl` as an abstract Workflow.
+* Adding experimental`BaseSpecialisedAgentActivityImpl.create(chat, prompt)` that implement `SpecialisedAgentActivity` that contains a prompt

 ### 2.0.8